Elinor Barker: 2013–2016

-At the 2016 UCI Track Cycling World Championships in London, Barker was part of the team pursuit along with Ciara Horne, Rowsell Shand and Kenny.
-After a 'disappointing' qualifying ride, they fought back and eventually beat New Zealand to claim bronze.
-At the 2016 Summer Olympics in Rio de Janeiro, Barker along with Archibald, Rowsell Shand and Kenny secured the gold medal in the team pursuit in a world record time of 4:10.236 seconds, defeating USA in the final.
-The quartet had broken the world record in qualifying, only to see USA then better the record in their qualifying ride.
-The British team then broke it again in the final and Barker said afterwards "What do people say at a time like this?
-It is incredible."
+At the 2016 UCI Track Cycling World Championships in London, Barker was part of the team pursuit line-up along with Ciara Horne, Rowsell and Kenny.
+After finishing fifth in qualification, they fought back and eventually beat New Zealand to claim bronze.
+At the 2016 Summer Olympics in Rio de Janeiro, Barker along with Archibald, Rowsell and Kenny secured the gold medal in the team pursuit in a new world record time of 4:10.236 seconds, defeating the United States in the final.
+The quartet had broken the world record in qualifying, only to see the American team then better the record in their qualifying ride.
+The British team then broke it again in the final.
 After the Olympics, Barker said she would likely focus on individual events in 2017, such as the points race and the scratch race, rather than the team pursuit.

 Returning to the track after the Olympics, Barker won a silver medal in the scratch race at the European Championships in Paris.
 She followed this by winning the points race at the Track Cycling World Cup in Apeldoorn.
 Barker then claimed the title at the Six Days of Amsterdam, which included a win in the elimination race on the final day.
 She closed 2016 with first place in the British National Madison Championships alongside Kenny.